 Welcome to the Eagles

-20-30 minutes (minimum) of reading daily (heard reading aloud by an adult at least once a week and all reading to be recorded in the diary and signed at the end of the week by a grown up); regular practise on Spelling Shed (minimum of 3 games within the assignment area) - some of these will be tested weekly through dictation; Times Tables Rock Stars 25 minutes per week (a little and often approach is far better than doing it all in one sitting as this aids long-term memory); Rollama can be used to revise grammar and spelling (no minimum expectations until it is fully embedded within school); every half term, a high quality fact file containing a minimum of five facts for each of our science units is to be produced; plus CGP 10-minute workouts to build confidence and consolidate skills learned in class when set for maths, reading and grammar; and any other tasks as and when required, for example research.
+20-30 minutes (minimum) of reading daily (heard reading aloud by an adult at least once a week and all reading to be recorded in the diary and signed at the end of the week by a grown up); regular practise on Spelling Shed (minimum of 3 games within the assignment area) - some of these will be tested weekly through dictation; Times Tables Rock Stars 25 minutes per week (a little and often approach is far better than doing it all in one sitting as this aids long-term memory); Rollama is used to revise grammar and spelling and tasks will be set by the teacher accordingly; every half term, a high quality fact file containing a minimum of five facts for each of our science units is to be produced; plus CGP 10-minute workouts to build confidence and consolidate skills learned in class when set for maths, reading and grammar; and any other tasks as and when required, for example research.

 Five free games to enhance and develop your vocabulary are available from Vocabulary Ninja: Synonym Stars, World of Words, Magic Verbs, Sentence Samurai and Vocab Lab.
 Click here to be taken to the website.